chris-fretz/interloper/src/index.md

 ---
 title: Homepage
+blocks:
+  - _block: text_editor
-heading: Welcome to the site!
+    content: Welcome to Interloper!
+Did you sneak in?
-layout: "layouts/base.njk"
 ---

-This is awesome